dev-rashedin/http-status-toolkit/docs/status-codes-with-short-message.md

 # HTTP Status Codes Documentation

-This document includes all the supported HTTP status codes provided by `http-status-toolkit`.
+This document includes all the supported HTTP status codes, including unofficial and vendor-specific ones provided by `http-status-toolkit`.
 Each entry shows:

 - The numerical code
 - Its constant name (TypeScript-safe)